angelo-ortiz/Go-compiler/notes.md

 1. Finished -> IS -> RTL -> ERTL translations
 1. Finished liveness & interference analyses, and register allocation (colouring)
 1. Print should be implemented with assembly's primitive *printf*
+1. Escaped character *%* in lexer for function print
+1. Must make a last check pass to delete futile *nop*s (Union-Find) when translationg to LTL

 Fixed issues
 ------------